Therapy for Gay, Bi & Queer Men

 What starts to shift

-• Less shame and more self-respect
+• Less shame, more self-respect

 • Less proving, more belonging